dgt12/dgt12.github.io/_pages/about.md

   - /about.html
 ---

 In October 2024, I started working as a Data Engineer at [eXate](https://www.exate.com/), a data privacy and security company based in London.
-I use Python, Scala and SQL in conjunction with several big data technologies and platforms.
+I leverage big data technologies to design scalable pipelines and address complex data privacy challenges.

 Previously, I completed a PhD in Computer Science at the [University of Waikato](https://www.waikato.ac.nz/) in Hamilton, New Zealand.
 My research focused on developing novel visualisation techniques for categorical data and validating those techniques through applications in linguistics.